MirageNet/Mirage/doc/docs/examples/pong.md

 ## Player start position

-The main scene contains 2 gameobjects with only a NetworkStartPosition component (gameobjects RacketSpawnLeft, RacketSpawnRight in the scene).
+The main scene contains 2 game objects with only a NetworkStartPosition component (game objects RacketSpawnLeft, RacketSpawnRight in the scene).
 These transforms will be automatically registered by the NetworkManager as spawning positions.

 ![NetworkStartPositions](/img/examples/pong/Pong3.jpg)

 ## Setting up the network

-A very convenient component for establish/testing connections is the NetworkManagerHUD.
-It provides basic functionality for start a game as Client, Server, or Host (Client and Server at the same time).
+A very convenient component for establishing/testing connections is the NetworkManagerHUD.
+It provides basic functionality for starting a game as a Client, Server, or Host (Client and Server at the same time).
 It requires the NetworkManager component.

 ![NetworkManagerHUD](/img/examples/pong/Pong4.jpg)